 An earthquake sucks you to the center of the earth.
 To escape you must battle the BABIES OF THE DIRT.
-But, don't miss or its doomsday!
+But, don't miss on its \$39.95 doornsday!
 Watch out for their mother.

 NOTE: PROGRAMS ARE COMPATIBLE WITH ALL PRINTERS AND UTILIZE FULL-SCREEN PROCESSING